searchkit/searchkit/docs/docs/ui-setup-eui.md

 slug: /quick-start/ui/eui
 ---

 This guide will step you through how to use the out the box searchkit UI components.
+We will be using Next JS.
+Also see [Create React App](https://searchkit.co/docs/examples/create-react-app) if you're not using NextJS.

 Once you've completed the [initial setup](../initial-setup), start by adding the @searchkit/elastic-ui and @elastic/eui dependency via yarn

 ```yarn add @searchkit/elastic-ui @elastic/eui```